jelman/AMICO_container/README.md

+Forked from https://github.com/TIGRLab/AMICO_container for use on VETSA project.

 # Singularity container for AMICO

 A singularity container implementing the "linear framework for Accelerated Microstructure Imaging via Convex Optimization (AMICO)".
 Original implementation [here](https://github.com/daducci/AMICO).